aannieyang/proc-toolchain/README.md

 ## Updating the Autotester
 1. Run `git pull --no-rebase` to pull new changes from the remote repository.
 2. This may pull up a merge conflict editor.
-Type `:wq` to save and quit.
+Type `:wq` and then press `Enter` to save and quit.

-3. If you get a merge conflict (e.g., you edited one of the Python files), come to office hours for help.
+**NOTE:** If the automatic merge in step 2 fails and you get a merge conflict (e.g., you edited one of the Python files), come to office hours for help.

 ## Usage